17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 This fully furnished three-story house makes an enchanting family getaway for a special occasion.

 Yalla: This wonderfully addictive little eatery is one of the reasons I make the drive to Brattleboro over and over again.
 Serving Eastern Mediterranean specialties like falafel, hummus, homemade pitas, and a bunch of other delicacies.
-This is one lunch spot that you absolutely have to put on your Brattleboro itinerary.
+This is one lunch spot you absolutely have to add to your Brattleboro itinerary.

 Follow us on social media for more Vermont inspiration!

-Gabriel Reed recently graduated from Keene State College with a degree in English and is a writer and photographer from Southern Vermont.
-He currently works for the Manchester Journal.
+Gabriel Reed is from Bennington, Vermont, and a graduate of Keene State College with a degree in English.
+He currently works at the North Cascade Institute in Washington State.
 In his free time, Gabe enjoys spending time outdoors and pursuing his love for fantasy stories, medieval aesthetics, and grilled meats.

 As for “Poutine” we’ll share that with you 😄